 The Shooting competition is in series.
-Each series consists of hitting 5 targets with an unlimited number of shots in a maximum time of 50 seconds on a target with a valid zone of dimension 59.5mm.
-If after 50 seconds one or more targets have not been hit (or the pentathlete has not hit the valid zone 5 times) the pentathlete may start running without being penalised, provided the pistol is made safe in accordance with Rule 5.4.1.
+Each series consists of reaching five (5) hits with an unlimited number of shots in a maximum time of 50 seconds on a target with a valid zone of dimension 59.5mm diameter.
+If after 50 seconds from the first shot the five (5) hits are not reached, the pentathlete may start running without being penalised, provided the pistol is made safe in accordance with Art.
+5.4.1.